 If you are someone who has struggled with alcohol before but you need life insurance, we have the information you’re looking for, to not only get accepted for life insurance, but pay the lowest possible premiums.
 You can even obtain quotes for term life insurance with no exam required if this is something that interests you.

-When applying for life insurance and alcohol is a previous hurdle, the insurance company you apply to will have an impact on your ability to qualify, but there’s more to the story, too.
+When applying for life insurance and alcohol is a previous hurdle, the company that you choose to apply to will have an impact on your ability to qualify, but there’s more to the story, too.

 There are certain things underwriters are looking for specifically which may raise or lower your overall risk.
 Even things such as your BMI can affect life insurance rates and coverage.